TomaszWaszczyk/30-days-with-ink-and-sherlock/README.md

-# 30 days with ink! and Sherlock
+# 30 Days with ink! and Sherlock

 <img src="./ink_krita.jpg"/>